themikejr/neo-mikepedia/Mikepedia/Syntax.md

 ## Verb

 ## Direct Object
 Effected by the action of the verb in some way.

+# Other Terms

+## Agreement
+Matching between subject and verb is called "agreement".
+This is discussed with respect to things like number (singular vs. plural) and possibly gender.

+- There is a rule from Attic Greek that says a non-human plural neuter subject can take a singular verb.
+This rule is inconsistently applied in the NT.
+- Verbs can take multiple argument patterns aka *argument realizations*.